 Car vs. bus

 Advocates of public transportation claim that it's cheaper than owning an automobile and thus a useful tool to become debt-free.
 A well-maintained car is expected to have a 15 year service life, and a bus pass costs $45 per month.
 This means taking the bus for the life of a car might cost $8100, which in theory is cheaper than buying a new car + registration + fuel + periodic oil changes + insurance, especially with fuel price spikes like those of 2008 and 2011.
 Insurance alone is as expensive as a bus pass: in the fourth quarter of 2011, GEICO quoted me at least $50 per month.
+This is on top of an estimated $6,000 for 120 hours of driving lessons before you get your first driver's license.
+And teenagers can't even work a summer job to buy a first car anymore because in the 2010s, older people have been hogging all the available low-skill jobs.

 But people who own a car cite a few advantages: